With more and more U.S. troops arriving, the tide turns in favor of the Allies.

 Yet, the war would be decided at the Western Front.
 The High Command planned a final offensive that should bring victory, knowing well that Germany could not win against a steadily growing Allied superiority of material and men.
 On the other side, the Allied troops struggled to hold off the German troops until the reinforcements from the USA arrived.

 On March 21, 1918, the German offensive began with intensive artillery bombardments, poison gas and smoke shells.
 Ludendorff had the best troops from all the Western Front forces at his disposal and had formed them into elite shock divisions.
 After initial German limited territorial gains, the Allied forces halted the drive.
-In April 21, the “Red Baron” Manfred von Richthofen was shot down near the Somme River, and died.
+On April 21, the “Red Baron” Manfred von Richthofen was shot down near the Somme River, and died.

-On July 15, 1918, German troops launched what would become their offensive, attacking French forces, joined by 85,000 American troops as well as some of the British Expeditionary Force in the Second Battle of the Marne.
+On July 15, 1918, German troops launched what would become their offensive, attacking French forces, joined by 85,000 American troops as well as some units of the British Expeditionary Force in the Second Battle of the Marne.
 Huge numbers of soldiers were killed, and the last reserves were burnt up.

 Hundred Days Offensive